Yousaf-R878/swoons/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the root directory of the project in your terminal.
 3. You will need to set up environment variables for both the server and client sides of the application.
-Obtain the `.env` files and place them in the respective directories.
+Obtain the `.env` file and place them in the client directory.
 4. First, set up the server:
     ```sh
     cd server